mmarinel/N-Puzzle-AI/README.md

 The most common way to impart problem specific knowledge to a search algorithm is by the use of heuristic functions.
 Heuristic functions can be used as a cost estimate for a node to reach the final goal node and can be derived by

-- experience: one can realize after trying solving the problem many times that there is a metric correlated with the actual solution, which is easy to calculate and can be used as a guidance on the "quality" of the current node (think about straight line distances in a route finding problem -- more on this in the chapters above --)
+- experience: one can realize, after trying to solve the problem many times, that there is a metric correlated with the actual solution, which is easy to calculate and can be used as a guidance on the "quality" of the current node (think about straight line distances in a route finding problem -- more on this in the chapters above --)

-- solutions to relaxed problems: By relaxing the constraints of the original problem, one can derive many other problems which, if immediately solvable, have solutions that can be used as a cost esitmate for the actual problem
+- solutions to relaxed problems: By relaxing the constraints of the original problem, one can derive many other problems which, if immediately solvable, have solutions that can be used as a cost esitmate for the solution of the actual problem

 - other advanced techniques such as pattern databases

-We stop for now as we will talk more in detail about heuristic functions in the above chapters; for any doubt refer also the Russell's and Norvig's book!
+We stop for now as we will talk more in detail about heuristic functions in the above chapters; for any doubt refer also to Russell's and Norvig's book!